gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 services:
 - name: super/sql:latest
-  command: /usr/bin/super-sql run
+  command: ["/usr/bin/super-sql", "run"]
 ```

+As you can see the syntax of `command` entry is similar to Dockerfile's `CMD`.

 #### Overriding entrypoint of job's image

 Let's assume we have a `super/sql:experimental` image with some SQL database
 inside.
-We would like to use it as base for our job, because we wan't to
+We would like to use it as base for our job, because we want to
 execute some tests with this database binary.
 The problem is that this image
 is configured with `/usr/bin/super-sql run` as entrypoint.
 That means, that
 when starting container without additional options it will run database's